johnsonlarryl/csce_5210_pre_release/job_scheduler/README.md

   * Machine - Resource that performs the operations.
   * Job - Individual unit of work that needs to be completed.
   * Operation - Atomic steps or tasks that are needed to complete the overall job.
-* Relation composed of the following values:
+* Relation is composed of the following values:
   * Number of machines online.
   * Number of jobs scheduled per machine.
   * Number of operations scheduled per job.